scottx611x/CSCI-S-40/Lecture/Lectures.md

 ## Lecture 3

+- Key Topics:
+  - Ethernet
+  - CSMA/CD:
+    - The development and improvement of Ethernet to maximize the effective bandwith of Ethernet in the "hubbed" era when there were many collisions
+  - Hubs vs. Switches
+  - Duplex
+  - Switching
+  - Switch Table
+    - What do switch tables do?
+  - Broadcast/Collision (Domains)

 - 5 Layer Model is really important
 - LAN: A network that takes up some limited geography